 (Distance from The Strip: 30 min)

 Let us start off by saying how much we LOVE Red Rock Canyon.
 We actually had it as our view every day from our apartment to and from work and the view never got old.
 Since it was so close to where we lived, during spring and fall, we would go hiking at Red Rock Canyon every other week.
+Needless to say, it is one of our favorite things to do off the Las Vegas Strip.
 If you have time to visit Red Rock Canyon from the Vegas Strip, we highly recommend you enjoy the drive throughout the park (convertible would be the best) and then hike one of many of Red Rock Canyon’s trails.

 Hiking at Red Rock Canyon is amazing, there is so much beauty everywhere you look.
 The Red Rock Canyon trail we would say you HAVE to hike is Ice Box Canyon – it is the best hiking trail in Red Rock Canyon.
 If you go during the right time of the year (December-April), at the end of the trail is a small waterfall.
 Red Rock Canyon always blew us away with not just its majestic red tinted rock/canyon formations, but deep into the park is so much green, waterfalls and crystal clear waterholes.
 Who knew all of this beauty existed in the desert and just 30 minutes from the Vegas Strip?